Karin Pettersen

-Karin Pettersen (born 21 November 1964 in Frosta Municipality) is a Norwegian team handball player and Olympic medalist.
+Karin Ryen (21 November 1964 in Frosta Municipality) is a Norwegian team handball player and Olympic medalist.
 She received silver medals at the 1988 Summer Olympics in Seoul with the Norwegian national team, and at the 1992 Summer Olympics in Barcelona.

 Karin Pettersen played 250 games for the national team during her career, scoring 546 goals.
+She also won a bronze medal at the 1993 World Women's Handball Championship.

+At club level she played for Frosta IL and Byåsen IL.
+With Byåsen she won the Norwegian Championship three times.